filiBit/must-be-valid/README.md

   mustBeString,
   mustBeNumber,
   mustBePlainObject,
-} from './must-be-valid'
+} from 'must-be-valid'

 function makeUser(userInfo: unknown): User {
-  const userInfoObject = mustBePlainObject(userInfo) // throws an error if not valid
+  const userInfoObject = mustBePlainObject(userInfo) // throws if not valid

   return {
-    userName: mustBeString(userInfoObject.userName), // throws an error if not valid
+    userName: mustBeString(userInfoObject.userName), // throws if not valid
-    password: mustBeString(userInfoObject.password), // throws an error if not valid
+    password: mustBeString(userInfoObject.password), // throws if not valid
-    age: mustBeNumber(userInfoObject.age), // throws an error if not valid
+    age: mustBeNumber(userInfoObject.age), // throws if not valid
-    friendIds: mustBeArrayOf(userInfoObject.friendIds, isString), // throws an error if not valid }
+    friendIds: mustBeArrayOf(userInfoObject.friendIds, isString), // throws  if not valid }
 }
 ```